-At the end of June 2011, Bio-Path had \$1,221,659 in cash on hand.
-During the second quarter 2011, the Company sold in a private placement approximately \$1.8 million of its common stock for cash.
-The amount of cash resources in Company accounts is expected to fund Bio-Path's operations well into the second half of 2011, when the Company could have preliminary data from its Phase I clinical trial to start early assessments of the utility of the drug and the delivery technology.
+At the end of the third quarter 2011, the Company had \$983,286 in cash on hand as of September 30, 2011, including \$142,000 raised through investors' exercise of warrants.
 The Company plans to begin raising significant amounts of additional development capital at anticipated higher share prices once there is demonstration of proof-of-concept of Bio-Path's technology in human patients.